nicopico-dev/n2rss/README.md

    ```shell
    java -jar n2rss.jar --server.address=:: --server.port=$PORT
    ```
    `$PORT` should be replaced by the port number the server should listen to

-## Authors

-- Nicolas PICON

 ## License